 The extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use.

-Defining System Usability Scale
+Defining Website Usability Scale

 This description will also be helpful in explaining your process in the report or presentation, so feel free to copy this and paste it in place.